turingschool/front-end-curriculum/projects/build-your-own-backend.md

 * Developer must secure at least 4 endpoints with a JWT.
 It typically makes sense to secure any 'write' requests (POST/PUT/PATCH/DELETE).

+### Documentation

+* In the README, developer should provide documentation on the API endpoints that can be hit.
+Here is a [great example of in-depth documentation](https://github.com/500px/api-documentation/blob/master/README.md)

 ### Testing & Linting

 * All endpoints need to be tested for happy and sad paths.
-You should not only test status codes but also your test database to assert that your requests are doing what you are expecting.
+You should assert that proper status codes are being returned as well as appropriate response data and error messages.

 * You are expected to use a linter on this project and have 0 linting errors.
 You are free to choose your own linting configuration that fits your style preferences, but your project must pass your linter.
 Bonus points for using a git hook that prevents you from committing any unlinted code.

 ### Deployment

-* Your application should be deployed to Heroku & have builds running with CircleCI.
-You do not need a staging environment for this project, but your production repo should be configured for automatic deployments to Heroku via CircleCI.
+* Your application should be automatically deployed to Heroku via CircleCI
+* CircleCI should be running your tests and linter
+* You do **not** need a staging environment for this project

 -----------------------------------------------